Join the #808Reads Challenge for School Year 2024-2025!

 - To advocate and nurture the love of reading and the habits of lifelong learning.

-- To provide Library Media Specialists with equitable and accessible mentoring, networking and collaborating opportunities through current technology and communication tools.
+- To provide school librarians with equitable and accessible mentoring, networking and collaborating opportunities through technology and communication tools.

-- To provide Library Media Specialists with professional development opportunities to continually improve and strengthen library media services that meet the needs of today’s learners.
+- To provide school librarians with professional development opportunities to continually improve and strengthen library media services that meet the needs of today’s learners.

 - To research and negotiate consortium pricing for digital educational resources and tools that are aligned with national, state, and school priorities.

-Copyright and Fair Use: The Board of Education adopted Policy 2525, Copyright, to ensure that Department of Education employees, volunteers, and students are made aware of and comply with copyright and fair use law.
-Infomation available on the
+Copyright and Fair Use: The Board of Education adopted Policy 900-2, Copyright, to ensure that Department of Education employees, volunteers, and students are made aware of and comply with copyright and fair use law.
+Information available on the federal copyright website.

 Suggested Reading Lists:

-Nene Awards (Grades 4-6): Promotes reading and discussion of literature.
+- Nene Awards (Grades 4-6): Promotes reading and discussion of literature.
 Students in grades 4 to 6 are encouraged to read Nene Nominees, discuss them with other students and classes, then vote for their favorite title.
+Learn more.

-Caldecott Medal: Named in honor of nineteenth-century English illustrator Randolph Caldecott.
+- Caldecott Medal: Named in honor of nineteenth-century English illustrator Randolph Caldecott.
 It is awarded annually by the Association for Library Service to Children, a division of the American Library Association, to the artist of the most distinguished American picture book for children.
+Learn more.

-Newbery Medal: Named for eighteenth-century British bookseller John Newbery.
+Named for eighteenth-century British bookseller John Newbery.
 It is awarded annually by the Association for Library Service to Children, a division of the American Library Association, to the author of the most distinguished contribution to American literature for children.
+Learn more.

 Policies and Procedures